Go on to Part Two

 Widnes July 3, 1971

 Playing support was the Change, one of the venue’s resident bands of 1971.
-The local press mistakenly advertised the band as “Gentle Gent”.
+One local paper mistakenly advertised the band as “Gentle Gent”.

 July 5 Skewen, Wales Skewen RFC